Developer Guide

 • Example: Organization Structure A/Parent A/Child A/Child B, where the organization structure’s name is Organization Structure A and the actual place where the model will now get published is in Child B. The Child B is present in the path as Parent A>Child A>Child B

-• variables – while launching the workflow, if there are any variables needed to be defined for the workflow, it can be provided here as a JSON object.
-The z_mappingConfig can be given as a variable.
+• variables – while launching the workflow, if there are any variables needed to be defined for the workflow, it can be provided here as a Key-value pairs. z_workflowId can be defined here if custom workflow id is required.

 The table below provides the different response codes, along with the reasons for failure and the expected messages associated with each code.